Eros483/RagToolkitApp/README.md

 - Keep the `.exe ` and the  `models` folder together for the app to find the model correctly
 - Created with CUDA support on LLAMA-CPP.
 Recreate executable by cloning repository, disabling cuda, and recompiling .exe with `pyinstaller --onefile --windowed rag_gui.py`
 ---

+### Additional support with Llama-cpp installations for recreating .exe builds with lack of GPU support
+- with respect to installing llama-cpp for use in conda environments, follow the following steps for *non cuda-support builds*:
+    1. Install latest Visual Studio Build Tools (2019 or 2022)
+    2. Activate your conda environment
+    3. run `call "C:\Program Files\Microsoft Visual Studio\2022\Community\Common7\Tools\VsDevCmd.bat"`
+    4. verify installations with `where cl` and `where cmake`
+    5. proceed with `pip install -r requirements.txt`